Marvelxy/aima_playground/README.md

 OPENAI_API_KEY=YOUR_API_KEY_HERE
 ```

-Replace YOUR_API_KEY_HERE with your openAI API key
+Replace YOUR_API_KEY_HERE with your openAI API key.

+The `.env.local` file isn't added to git history, so your API key is safe 😉

 You can obtain your free API KEY from [openai's site](https://platform.openai.com/account/api-keys)